-Because Morrison Academy is a private institution and does not receive public funding or church/mission subsidies, fund raising is critical to providing the best educational possible for our students.
+Because Morrison Academy is a private institution and does not receive public funding or church/mission subsidies, fundraising is critical to providing the best education possible for our students.
 Through charitable support, Morrison is able to strengthen its programs and facilities to levels that go beyond what can be funded by tuition alone.
-In the past, alumni, parents and friends of Morrison Academy have also responded generously to a variety of fundraising programs including campus Annual Fund drives, annual student mission trips, specific need-based initiatives and periodic Capital Campaign drives.
+In the past, alumni, parents, and friends of Morrison Academy have also responded generously to a variety of fundraising programs including campus Annual Fund drives, annual student mission trips, specific need-based initiatives and periodic Capital Campaign drives.

 As a Christ-following community, we also recognize that we are called to give to others because of the blessings we have received through our relationship with Jesus Christ.
 In response, we desire to give to individuals and organizations that are in need.
 One example is the annual Christmas Project.
 On each campus, a committee helps to identify a charitable organization with financial need and the community comes together to raise money.
 Students participate alongside staff and parents by creatively raising support through chores, bake sales and various other methods.
 When individuals and families experience significant personal need, Morrison desires to show practical support through the establishment of benevolence funds to help reduce the burden of any expenses that may be incurred.

 Gifts made to Morrison Academy are tax-deductible in both the United States and Taiwan.
 The school is registered as a charitable organization under Section 501(c)(3) in the US.